Updated on 2025-11-19 GMT+08:00

 4. Click OK.

-After a cluster is connected, you need to configure a proxy for the cluster to access the network so that the cluster can be taken over by UCS.
-The following section uses public network access as an example.
+You need to configure a proxy for the registered cluster to access the network so that the cluster can be taken over by UCS.
+There are public network access and private network access.

-2. Download the configuration file of the cluster agent.
+2. Click Public access in the row of the target cluster to download the configuration file of the cluster agent.

-The agent configuration file contains keys and can be downloaded only once.
+The configuration file contains private keys and can be downloaded only once.
 Keep the file secure.

-3. Use kubectl to connect to the cluster, create a YAML file named agent.yaml (the file name can be customized) in the cluster, and paste the agent configuration content in 2 to the YAML file.
+3. Use kubectl to connect to the cluster, run the following command to create a YAML file named agent.yaml (which can be changed as needed) in the cluster, and copy the agent configuration in 2 and paste it to the YAML file:

 vim agent.yaml